AnarchoTechNYC/meta/train-the-trainers/practice-labs/container-construction-and-management/README.md

 Some preliminary concepts listed in order of age and thus, portability:

 1. Changed root directory, i.e., `chroot(8)` - notably, basically any \*nix system will support this.
+This ensures a contained process (i.e., a "container") only has access to files in its container.
 1. [Linux kernel namespaces](https://en.wikipedia.org/wiki/Linux_namespaces#Namespace_kinds).
 This is Linux-specific, of course.
+This feature controls what other types of objects (other processes, network interfaces, and so on) the contained process can see.
 1. Linux kernel control groups (`cgroup`s), i.e., `cgroups(7)`.
-Technically optional, but used everywhere for many good reasons.
-This, too, is specific to Linux.
+Also Linux-specific, and technically optional, but used everywhere for many good reasons.
+This feature limits the amount or type of resources (memory, CPU, etc.) that a contained process can use.

 `chroot`'ing a process means giving that process a view of the filesystem hierarchy such that a chosen directory is its own root directory.
 Outside of that process, the filesystem still has its original, real root directory.
 To make a super basic `chroot` environment on either macOS or Linux, a helper script called [`makechroot.sh`](scripts/makechroot.sh) is provided.

 These three concepts work together to create a so-called "container," but can be used independently as well.
 For instance, simply creating a `chroot` environment does not inherently isolate a process from the rest of the system.
-In this example, we run a chroot'ed Bash shell, but then are still able to mount `/proc`:
+In this example, we run a `chroot`'ed Bash shell, but then are still able to mount `/proc`:

 1. Log in to the Linux virtual machine, if you haven't already:
     ```sh